What is vasa praevia?

 Some people do not get any symptoms of vasa praevia.
 Others may have some vaginal bleeding.
 If you have any vaginal bleeding during your pregnancy, with or without pain, it is always important to get it checked out straight away.

 You may also be diagnosed with vasa praevia during early labour if:

 - you have a vaginal examination that reveals vasa praevia

 - your baby is in distress after your waters break.

-Tell your maternity unit immediately if your waters break and
+You should also tell your maternity unit right away if your waters break and:

 How is vasa praevia treated?

-If you are diagnosed with vasa praevia before you go into labour, you should be offered a planned caesarean section at around 34–36 weeks of pregnancy.
-This would mean that your baby would be born prematurely, so you will be offered a course of steroids (two injections, 12–24 hours apart) to help your baby’s lungs and other organs to mature.
+This means that your baby will be born prematurely, so your medical team will recommend that you have a course of steroids (two injections, 12–24 hours apart) to help your baby’s lungs and other organs to mature.
 This is likely to be in the week before your planned caesarean.

 Can I do anything to prevent vasa praevia?